 Rocco Sorace Interview on Fitness Pilates

-How does your workout programs help woman transform their bodies?
+How do your workout programs help people transform their bodies?

 Rocco Sorace: Results from My Fitness Pilates in conjunction with your daily walking and healthy eating plan:

 You will strengthen your body while relaxing the mind- A great opportunity to gain physical strength while experiencing relaxation and stress relief at the same time.